 “The hips don’t lie” – Shakira

-If we spend up to 14hrs a day in hip flexion, it’s no wonder out hips are tight as an office worker.
+If we spend up to 14hrs a day in hip flexion, it’s no wonder our hips are tight as office workers.
 We usually only discover this by having a stiff lower back or by trying to get into hip extension for activity.
 To start, focus on mobilising the muscles surrounding the hips and adding stability drills like glute bridges that will help you get to hip extension.

 How to fix lower back soreness

 I wrote a whole blog on lower back soreness and how to remedy it here.
-But for those office workers who want it simplified, release the tension using trigger point and focus on a floor to standing approach when adding movements back in.
-The ground increases our perception of safety and any office worker that has had issue with their lower back, knows that if you don’t feel safe it will simply stay tight.
+But for those office workers who want it simplified, release the tension using trigger point and focus on a floor-to-standing approach when adding movements back in.
+The ground increases our perception of safety and any office worker that has had issues with their lower back, knows that if you don’t feel safe it will simply stay tight.

 How to fix your posture